To the women in football, and every other male-dominated sport: keep on shattering

 How many girls around the country experienced that same excitement?

-If Fuller inspires them to try harder in sports or school or to pursue something that might seem unattainable, then her one squib kick is more valuable than what she accomplished playing for Vanderbilt’s women’s soccer team.
+If Fuller inspires them to try harder in sports or school or to pursue something that might seem unattainable, then her one squib kick is more valuable than what she accomplished playing for the Vanderbilt soccer team.

 One of my closest high school friends has a daughter named Suzanna who is a kicker on her high school football team in Tennessee.
 She watched highlights of Fuller’s kickoff and felt thrilled.